 Apart from returning the fingerprint reader to the front, the under display sensors will also allow for a broader scanning area.
 For instance, sometime in future, you could simply place your thumb any place on the screen while pulling your phone out of your pocket to unlock it seamlessly.

-And lastly, the in-display fingerprint sensors work reasonably well with wet and greasy hands.
+And lastly, the in-display fingerprint sensors work reasonably well with wet and greasy hands (for instance, in-display sensors used on Samsung Galaxy S10 and Huawei P30 Pro).
 That’s something you don’t get with capacitive fingerprint sensors.

 What are the Disadvantages of In-display fingerprint sensors?